insaneman42/lmaobox-navbot/README.md

 5. Finally, run `MakeNavs.bat` to generate nav meshes for all supported maps.

  ## Issues
 The lua starts to lag massively upon joining a different map/match Keeps memory leaking massively

----

-### License
-This project is open-source and free to use.